warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 These two criteria are both required.
 For a post like that to be created in a timely fashion, I have a sneaky third important point of focus:

 3. I have to **actually write** the post.
-And I have to do it consistently.
+And I have to be consistent about it.

-Thinking about it led me to draw a clear distinction between consistent output and consistent input.

-The three points above turned to be critical to answer questions I had about the regularity of post releases.
-All of them expose priorities that need to be balanced.
+The three points above turned to be critical in answering my own questions this topic.
+They expose priorities that need to balancing.
 Each of them represents a spectrum of possible approaches.
 I learned a lot about my own approach and writing process while exploring these points.
-I hope you’ll come out the other way with at least a single new idea or technique for thinking about your creative ventures.
+I hope you’ll come out the other way with a new idea for thinking about your creative ventures.

 <**great spot for an image**>